anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 # First Section

-RFC 7480 defines the 'application/rdap+json' media type to be used with RDAP.
+[@!RFC7480] defines the 'application/rdap+json' media type to be used with RDAP.
 This document defines a new media type to be used in conjuction with the current media type when an RDAP extension needs to be described during HTTP content negotiation.